A Guide To Mallorca’s Serra De Tramuntana

 Hotel Corazon, Sóller

-A hotel for artists, by artists, Hotel Corazon opened last summer between Sóller and Deia.
+A hotel for artists, by artists, Hotel Corazon is situated between Sóller and Deia.
 The brainchild of photographer Kate Bellm and her partner, the multidisciplinary artist Edgar Lopez, it is part luxury lodgings, part farm, part restaurant, and part art space.
 Ask to stay in Baba Royale.

 Book here